Gordon, Alabama

 Gordon is a town in Houston County, Alabama, United States.
 It was incorporated in February 1872.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-At the 2010 census the population was 332, down from 408 in 2000.
+As of the 2020 census, Gordon had a population of 294.

 Geography

-Gordon is located in eastern Houston County at (31.143171, -85.096114).
-It is bordered to the northeast by the Chattahoochee River, which forms the Alabama–Georgia border, and to the south by U.S. Route 84.
+Gordon is located in eastern Houston County and is bordered to the northeast by the Chattahoochee River, which forms the Alabama–Georgia border, and to the south by U.S. Route 84.
 US 84 leads west 19 mi to Dothan and southeast 36 mi to Bainbridge, Georgia.
 Alabama State Route 95 passes through the north and east sides of Gordon, leading north 12 mi to Columbia and south 11 mi to the Florida state line.

 According to the U.S. Census Bureau, Gordon has a total area of 8.3 km2, all land.